Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 Darwin’s solar resource is high enough that soiling losses are financially significant.
 Use your inverter app to track performance:

-- If specific yield drops by ≥10% from your baseline, inspect for fouling and book an early clean if warranted
+- If specific yield drops by 10% or more from your baseline, inspect for fouling and book an early clean if warranted.

 The Fronius Solar.web, SolarEdge monitoring portal, and GoodWe SEMS Portal all provide this data if you set up an account.
-Most modern inverters log 15-minute data accessible via a local display or app.
+Most modern inverters log 15-minute data.
+You can access it via a local display or app.

-Darwin solar panel owners have more to gain from regular professional cleaning than homeowners in almost any other Australian city — and a more specific, seasonally-driven schedule to follow.
+Darwin solar panel owners have more to gain from regular professional cleaning than homeowners in almost any other Australian city.
+They also have a more specific, seasonally-driven schedule to follow.
 The formula is simple: clean once annually in April–May (post-wet-season), monitor your output through the dry season, and add a second clean only if your monitoring data shows it’s warranted.

 Frequently Asked Questions

 Mostly yes, but not completely.
-Darwin's monsoonal rainfall is heavy enough to flush most accumulated dust and organic matter.
-However, it leaves behind mineral deposits from the rain itself, bird activity that continues year-round (particularly myna birds and Torres Strait pigeons), and any biological growth that has established over the previous dry season.
-A post-wet-season professional clean starts the dry season properly.
+Darwin’s heavy monsoonal rainfall flushes away most dust and organic matter.
+However, it leaves behind mineral deposits from the rain itself.
+Bird activity continues year-round, particularly from myna birds and Torres Strait pigeons.
+Any biological growth from the previous dry season also remains.
+A professional clean after the wet season ensures your panels start the dry season properly.

-Solar panel cleaning in Darwin typically costs $220–$320 for a standard 6.6 kW (20-panel) system.
-Darwin pricing reflects the smaller local market, higher logistics costs, and the specific working conditions (humidity, heat).
-Some providers offer combination wet/dry season inspection packages.
+Solar panel cleaning in Darwin typically costs $220–$320 for a standard 6.6 kW system with 20 panels.
+Darwin pricing reflects the smaller local market and higher logistics costs.
+The extreme working conditions from humidity and heat also factor in.
+Some providers offer combination packages covering both wet and dry season inspections.
 Always request deionised water and confirm the provider carries public liability insurance.

-The build-up (September–October) is the most challenging time for outdoor work in Darwin — extreme heat, high humidity, and unpredictable electrical storms.
+The build-up period from September to October is the most challenging time for outdoor work in Darwin.
+Extreme heat, high humidity, and unpredictable electrical storms create unsafe conditions.
 Professional cleaning during the build-up is not recommended.
-If your system needs cleaning in this period, book for first thing in the morning only, check BOM for storm risk, and ensure the provider is experienced in Top End conditions.
-The post-wet-season window (April–May) is the optimal time and the recommended approach.
+If your system needs cleaning during this period, book for first thing in the morning only.
+Check the Bureau of Meteorology for storm risk.
+Ensure the provider has experience with Top End conditions.
+The post-wet-season window in April or May is the optimal and safest time.

 Darwin and the Top End have a distinct pest profile compared to southern cities.
-Torres Strait pigeons produce large volumes of acidic droppings during their seasonal visit (October–April, coinciding with the wet season).
+Torres Strait pigeons produce large volumes of acidic droppings during their seasonal visit from October to April, which coincides with the wet season.
 Indian mynas are present year-round and highly territorial around rooflines.
 Carpet pythons occasionally shelter under panels.
-Geckos and lizard species are common under panels in the NT — generally harmless but their droppings and shed skin contribute to soiling.
+Geckos and lizard species are common under panels in the NT.
+They are generally harmless, but their droppings and shed skin contribute to soiling.